JCMexplains/writing-for-success-2023/textbook.md

 style guidelines.

 3. Give your paper a final edit to check the references section.

-#### Key Takeaways

-In APA papers, entries in the references section include as much of the following information as possible:

-**Print sources.** Author(s), date of publication, title, publisher, page numbers (for shorter works), editors (if applicable), and periodical title (if applicable).

-**Online sources (text-based).** Author(s), date of publication, title, publisher or sponsoring group, and DOI or URL (if applicable).

-**Electronic sources (non-text-based).** Provide details about the creator(s) of the work, title, associated company or series, and date the work was produced or broadcast.
-The specific details provided will vary depending on the medium and the information that is available.

-**Electronic sources (text-based).** If an electronic source is also widely available in print form, it is sometimes unnecessary to provide details about how to access the electronic version.
-Check the guidelines for the specific source type.

 ## 13.4 Using Modern Language Association (MLA) Style